Associate professor of history

 He is the author of "American Radio in China: International Encounters with Technology and Communications, 1919-1941."
 Krysko's work has also appeared in The Historical Journal of Film, Radio and Television, Pacific Historical Review and Technology and Culture.
 He is currently working on a project that explores foreign language and international radio in the United States and American national identity during the 1930s and 1940s.

-Krysko, who joined K-State in 2006, teaches classes in U.S. foreign relations, American mass media history and the history of technology.
+Krysko, who joined Kansas State University in 2006, teaches classes in U.S. foreign relations, American mass media history and the history of technology.

 Prior to joining K-State, he was a member of the history faculty at Dowling College.
 He also was a visiting scholar at Shanghai Academy of Social Sciences in 2001.